 Most baths are quiet zones.
 Speaking is certainly not forbidden, but unless you’re in an outdoor area of a bathhouse complex, do keep conversations low.
 Some Hungarians call the baths “water monasteries” for a reason.

-What does it cost?
+How much does it cost?
 Do I tip?

 The layout of larger baths like Széchenyi and Gellért can be utterly labyrinthine and their price lists seem to follow the same baffling patterns—half- or full-day?
 With cabin or without?
 You can avoid some of it by booking in advance: Some established baths now offer online tickets, which saves time waiting in lines, and the separate costs are spelled out a little more clearly.